VirtualAngel/rock-paper-scissors-JS-game/Phase_Two/readme.md

 9. Within our win function, we want to increase  the user's score:

         userScore++;
-    i.
-Delete previous tests (console.logs) and console.log user score to see if it works ii.
-Be sure to test all options!
+    A. Delete previous tests (console.logs) and console.log user score to see if it works
+    B. Be sure to test all options!
 10. Delete all of your tests and under the win function, we'll want to log these to the page in our span tag.
 To do so, write some logic in the win function using our variables for user and computer scores.
 If we also use .innerHTML, it'll display it on the page.

         userScore_span.innerHTML = userScore;
         computerScore_span.innerHTML = computerScore;

-    i.
-Save, and test it on the page. ii.
-Only wins will be logged since we haven't set up the logic for losses and draws.
+    B. Save, and test it on the page.
+    C. Only wins will be logged since we haven't set up the logic for losses and draws.
 11. Now to set up the lose function.
 Copy and paste what we had for the logic in the win function.
 It's the same, but we want the computer score to add by one instead:

         computerScore++;
-    i.
-Save
+    A. Save
-    ii.
-Test your code.
+    B. Test your code.
 Both the user and computer scores should change.
 12. Onto Phase three, Styling!